jasonhand/academic-kickstart/content/post/defining-alerts/index.md

 investigate and intervene to remediate the problem.
 Alerts should be communications that something exceptional or unexpected has happened that requires someone’s attention.

+A lot of thought should be put in to how alerts are delivered and when it is necessary.
+[More on how to configure alerts in Azure can be found here](https://docs.microsoft.com/en-us/azure/azure-monitor/platform/alerts-overview/?wt.mc_id=oncalllife-blog-jahand).

 If the event is something that the system can handle through automated processes, such as scaling resources within a preset limit, an alert is not